ppchhabra/website/aboutme.md

 subtitle: PhD Candidate @ Georgia Institute of Technology
 ---

 My name is Param Chhabra.
 I am a PhD Candidate of Operations Management @ Georgia Institute of Technology's Scheller College of Business.
-I also teach the undergraduate operations management course at the Scheller College of Business.
-This is my [CV](https://drive.google.com/file/d/1uqk6nQfHkdkdUoSPxBd935MoAoseOirn/view1//1).
+I also taught the undergraduate Operations Management course at the Scheller College of Business.
+This is my [CV](https://drive.google.com/file/d/1Fu2OzbBZbp10vbxTjxKYcSF-b2y0LDkd/view?usp=sharing).

 ### Research Interests